 Franklin Pierce University Health Services provides a full range of primary care, referrals and educational services tailored to the individual and unique needs of college students.
 Franklin Pierce Health Services is a member of the American College Health Association, New England College Health Association, and the New Hampshire College Health Association, and is licensed as an educational health facility by the New Hampshire Department of Health and Human Services.

-Health Services is staffed by experienced Health Care Professionals comprised of Registered Nurses, Nurse Practitioners, and Medical Doctors.
+Health Services is staffed by experienced Health Care Professionals comprised of Registered Nurses, and Nurse Practitioners.
 They offer initial diagnosis and treatment for a broad spectrum of illnesses and injuries and appropriate follow-up care.
 University Health Services can also refer students to a variety of specialists.
 Some care may be offered on-site, while other services are provided by a network of local experts.

 The University considers health teaching and preventative medicine to be as important to the student as addressing health problems.
 Students are encouraged to consult the Health Service staff for counseling and advice on any topic related to general health.
 Health Services can be reached at (603)899-4130.